Undertake energy performance inspections

 - legible site notes

-- clear photographs containing mandated data (e.g. time and date) appropriately staged and annotated where necessary
+- clear photographs containing mandated data (e.g. time and date) appropriately staged and annotated, where necessary

-- legibly completed survey forms
+- legibly completed survey forms (handwritten and digital)

 - records of web searches or other research